Vest Family Trust – how to wind up old Family Trust

 What do I need to do to get rid of the trust?

-1. Distribute to beneficiaries the trust capital.
+1. Distribute the trust capital to beneficiaries.

 2. Payout all trust liabilities.
 Or get them to forgive all debt with a Deed of Debt Forgiveness.
 This includes any existing or future